matthewshan/edu-102-dotnet-code/samples/using-records/README.md

-# Sample: Using Structs for Data
+# Sample: Using Records for Data
 This sample demonstrates how to:

-* Define structs to represent input and output of an Activity Definition
+* Define records to represent input and output of an Activity Definition
-* Use those structs in the Activity and Workflow Definitions
+* Use those records in the Activity and Workflow Definitions

 ## Review the Code
 This sample introduces an improved version of the translation